ParkerdeWaal/AMBER-Maestro-lipid-tutorial/README.md

 saveamberparm system ./system/POLY.prmtop ./system/POLY.inpcrd

 quit
 ```

 **Due to Maestros naming of ions, it is important to check the total system charge before runing simunations.
-Typically a handful of ions will be removed due to naming duplications and must be added back via 'addIonsRand' system Na+ 7**
+Typically a handful of ions will be removed due to naming duplications and must be added back via 'addIonsRand'**